Friday, October 15, 2021

 Spiders are everywhere this time of year.

 People pollute.
 It's the service-culture mentality that says, "There's someone whose job is to pick shit up, so it doesn't matter if I litter.
 That person will be along shortly."
-And that how you end up living in piles of trash.
+And that's how you end up living in piles of trash.
 We have this problem in the US, too.

 The sashimi culture along the coast is stultified and uncreative.
 Everyone fears to be innovative because no one wants to risk failure, so as a result, everyone serves the same thing and prepares it the same way, with only minor differences.
 There's a market waiting to be broken into, I think, by some creative chef with paradigm-destroying ideas.
 Why not more seafood with a Western or African twist, but couched in a menu that also includes Korean-style sashimi?